cwhitelytning/Scheduler/readme.md

 * Create a **scheduler.cfg** file in the **configs** section
 * Register the compiled plugin in the **plugins.ini** file (move its name to the very end)

-## Featues
+## Features

 * The implementation is based on tasks that can be created using commands in the configuration file or the server console.
-* Each task has a completion status.
-This attribute allows you to exclude the repetition of the task on the map.
 * It does not need to connect additional modules for data storage.
-* Since the plugin does not save completed tasks after changing the map, the completion status is reset.
 * Allows you to customize the format of the specified time by combining time components.
 * Has no limits on the number of tasks created and commands added to them (except for memory).
-* User-friendly source code allows you to extend plugin features without any difficulty.
+* User-friendly source code allows you to extend plugin functionality without any difficulty.
-* Automatic cleaning of completed tasks.
+* Deleting a task and its commands after completion.
 * Able to work with transitions for the next day.
 * Flexible setting of task time and duration:
 * Set only the initial execution time.
 * Set start time and duration.
 * Set start and end execution.

 ## Commands